 The Continuous Net Settlement (CNS) System is NSCC’s core netting, allotting and fail-control engine.
 Within CNS, each security is netted to one position per participant, with NSCC as its central counter-party (novation).

 Within CNS, NSCC acts as the central counterparty for clearance and settlement for virtually all broker-to-broker equity, corporate and municipal bond and unit investment trust trading in the United States.
 CNS settles trades from the nation's major exchanges, markets and other sources and nets these transactions to one security position per Member per day.
-Typically, NSCC’s trade guarantee will attach to CNS transactions that reach midnight of T+1.
+Typically, NSCC’s trade guarantee will attach to CNS transactions that reach point of validation.

 CNS processes include an automated book-entry accounting system that centralizes settlement and maintains an orderly flow of security and money balances.

 Throughout the CNS processing cycle, which begins on the night of T+1, the system generates reports that provide Members with a complete record of security and money positions and related information.